Northern & Scottish Airways

 Northern & Scottish Airways was a regional airline established in Glasgow in 1934.
-It was taken over in 1937, eventually becoming part of British European Airways.
+It was taken over in 1937, eventually merging to form Scottish Airways.

 History

 Formation

 The potential of running scheduled air services to the Western Isles of Scotland was successfully demonstrated in 1933 by a bus operator from Ayr, John Sword, with his Midland & Scottish Air Ferries company.
 After that operation was suddenly stopped in the summer of 1934, another bus company manager, George Nicholson, took on the challenge.

 On 1 July 1934 he formed his company, Northern Airways, and on 1 August started testing the market by operating scheduled flights from Newcastle (Cramlington Aerodrome) to the Isle of Man (Hall Caine Airport) via Carlisle (Kingstown Municipal Airport) in his De Havilland DH.84 Dragon G-ACFG.
 Despite stopping the experiment on 30 September, on 21 November he renamed his airline Northern & Scottish Airways Ltd (N&SA), and on 1 December 1934 with the same aircraft started a service from Glasgow Renfrew Airport to Campbeltown (Kintyre Airport) and Islay (Port Ellen, also known as Duich or Glenegedale), a route that had been pioneered by John Sword's Midland & Scottish Air Ferries.